Nara’s hidden treasures: A 1-3 day itinerary for the offbeat traveller

 The deer in Nara are wild animals - give them space and don't feed them

-Return your bicycle and head back to your accommodation to relax and savour a delicious dinner.
+Return your bicycle to your accommodation to relax and savour a delicious dinner.
 Wrap up your day with a stroll around the narrow streets and alleyways of Naramachi, the old merchant town neighbourhood.

 Nara Park Deer

-It may not seem so, but the deer are wild animals.
-So, please give them space, don’t touch them and we strongly recommend not feeding them (no matter how cute they’ll look in your Instagram post).
-Yes, even the deer crackers that are being sold are not their natural food source, and feeding these deer alters their natural behaviour.
+It may not seem so, but deer are wild animals.
+So, please give them space, don’t touch them, and we strongly recommend not feeding them (no matter how cute they look in your Instagram post).
+Yes, even the deer crackers being sold are not their natural food source, and feeding these deer alters their natural behaviour.

 Be extra vigilant